Extremal stability for configuration spaces: Stability phenomena

 \begin{remark} The same method of proof establishes the analogous conclusion for iterated semidirect products with free Lie algebras.
 Details are left to the reader. \end{remark}

-Our final corallary uses the action of both halves of the transit algebra to establish that rays are free modules in certain cases.
+Our final corollary uses the action of both halves of the transit algebra to establish that rays are free modules in certain cases.

-\begin{corollary} Let $\fh \xrightarrow{f} \fg \xrightarrow{g} \fk$ be a split transit, and suppose that we have the inequalities Each ray of slope $C$ of $H^\mathrm{Lie}_*(\fg)$ is a finitely generated free module over $\Sym(\fh[1]^0_C) \subseteq W(f,g)$. \end{corollary} \begin{proof} Finite generation follows from \ref{prop:lie extremal}.
+\begin{corollary} Let $\fh \xrightarrow{f} \fg \xrightarrow{g} \fk$ be a split transit, and suppose that we have the inequalities Each ray of slope $C$ of $H^\mathrm{Lie}_*(\fg)$ is a finitely generated free module over $\Sym(\fh[1]^0_C) \subseteq W(f,g)$. \end{corollary} \begin{proof} Finite generation follows from Proposition \ref{prop:lie extremal}.
 By Example \ref{example:split algebra} and Theorem \ref{thm:transit action}, the action of $\Sym(\fh[1]^0_C)$ extends to an action of the Weyl algebra on $\fh[1]^0_C$.
-It is well known that a finitely generated module over a polynomial ring whose action extends to the Weyl algebra is free---briefly, choosing a minimal set of generators and a relation $R$ of minimal degree, we note that, unless $R$ is constant (contradicting the first requirement of minimality), the derivative of $R$ is a relation of strictly smaller degree. \end{proof}
+It is well known that a finitely generated module over a polynomial ring whose action extends to the Weyl algebra is free---briefly, choosing a minimal set of generators and a relation $R$ of minimal degree, we note that, unless $R$ is constant (contradicting the first requirement of minimality), the derivative of $R$ is a relation of strictly smaller degree.
+Here $R$ is an inhomogeneous relation in the generators, and its degree is the maximum of the degrees of its nonzero homogeneous terms, and a constant relation is one of degree $0$. \end{proof}